vestimir/Finck/README.md

         return "This is a homepage";
     }, 'homepage');

-    //This is practiaclly the same
+    //This is practiacally the same
     $app->get('', function () {
     	return "This is a homepage";
     }, 'homepage');